-- the width of each pay band – the degree of pay level variation within each band.
+- Width of each pay band – the degree of pay level variation within each band.

-- the number of pay grades within the overall pay structure.
+- Number of pay grades within the overall pay structure.

-There may be a need for an overlap between the top levels of pay attached to one grade and the lower levels of the next grade up.
+There may need to be an overlap between the top levels of pay attached to one grade and the lower levels of the next grade up.
 This recognises the greater value of the input from a highly experienced/skilled individual at the top of their grade compared to a newly-appointed employee on a learning curve at the lower end of the grade above.

 Types of pay structures